 We all know that self-care is important.
 No one wants to be running in circles, stressed out of their minds.
-The hard part isn’t knowing WHY we should practice self-care but really HOW the heck we can fit it into our daily schedules.
+The hard part about maintaining a daily self-care routine isn’t understanding WHY we should practice self-care but HOW the heck can we fit it into our daily schedules.

 We physically can’t ignore our need to eat because we get hangry.
 We all know it’s time to sleep when we start to nod off.
 But no one goes running towards a self-care routine in response to stress.